Meet Geoff Lilliss

 As a recognised industry leader on Smart Networks, Geoff was a key member of the International Utility Working Group, facilitating industry development for major utilities on a global basis.

 Geoff holds an MBA (Merit), Bachelor of Engineering (Hons) and Conjoint Professorship in the Faculty of Engineering at the University of Newcastle.
-He is a member of the University Council, Chairs the Strategic Development Committee of the Council and is a member of the Board of Governors of the Electrical Engineering Foundation at Sydney University.
-Geoff is a Board member of Regional Development Australia (Hunter), a Fellow of the Institute of Engineers Australia, former Chair of the Energy and Water Ombudsman NSW, and is recognised as one of Australia’s top 100 most influential Engineers (2013 and 2014).
+He is a member of the University Council, Chairs the Strategic Development Committee of the Council and is a former member of the Board of Governors of the Electrical Engineering Foundation at Sydney University.
+Geoff is a Board member of Regional Development Australia (Hunter), an Honorary Fellow of the Institution of Engineers Australia, former Chair of the Energy and Water Ombudsman NSW, and is recognised as one of Australia’s top 100 most influential Engineers (2013 and 2014).